-Types of services include, but is not limited to;
+Types of Special Education Services Under FAPE include, but are not limited to;

 - Specialized Equipment